 We often wear masks whilst we’re at work – playing a part, just like the wrestlers.
 I’ve spoken to over 100 people going through changes in their lives and the idea of acting out a role or pretending to be someone else came up many times.

-Anne started her career in a brand consultancy.
+Annette started her career in a brand consultancy.
 “We had a very dominant company founder… gregarious, quite loud – like a clown always putting on a show.”
-Anne became concerned that everyone was expected to “fabricate” who they were.
+Annette became concerned that everyone was expected to “fabricate” who they were.
 “Intellectually I understood it.
 But personally, it was something that went against me.
 To fabricate a brand or to pretend to be someone that you’re not.”

 Pete talked about low self-confidence and imposter syndrome and “wearing a work mask.
 Pretending to be who I was.
 But I was struggling with trying to have that confidence.”